Marianne Evans Mount, PhD

 BA English, Skidmore College, NY

-MA English, Columbia University, NY
+MA English and Education, Columbia University, NY

 MA Religious Education, Pontifical University of St. Thomas Aquinas, Rome